pearsonca/scala-commsim/index.md

 ##Addressing These Issues With Agents

-###Brief Modeling Aside
+###What's Good About Equation-Based Models?

 Mathematical equations are the traditional way to accomplish the necessary precision for scientific expression.
-Those relations always rely on assumptions, and the scientific utility of these ideas in turn rests on whether those assumptions are accurate enough.
-If the idea is sound, but the assumptions are not, relaxing those assumptions can lead to a more accurate expression, but often this results in reducing our ability to understand and work with that expression.
-This means that increased accuracy is not the same as increased utility.
+Those relations always rely on assumptions, and the scientific utility of these ideas in turn rests on whether those assumptions are accurate enough (assuming faithful execution of the ideas).
+If the idea is sound, but the assumptions are not, relaxing those assumptions can lead to a more accurate expression, but this can result in reducing our ability to understand and work with that expression, which means that increased accuracy is not the same as increased utility.

-Hence, we arrive at the problem with using simple mathematic structures and the required strong assumptions, particularly homogeneity in kinds and strong observation, with a problem like covert groups where those assumptions are not obviously applicable.
-General purpose programming languages compress mathematical notation complexity into smaller forms, enabling us to formally model concepts like these covert groups in a way that is both precise and possible for scientist to grapple with.
-Note that while we are distinguishing here the notion of simply using computers to better solve equations, we do not suggest that such models would be equation free.
+Hence, we arrive at the problem with using simple mathematic structures and the required strong assumptions, particularly homogeneity in kinds and strong observation, with a problem space like covert groups where those assumptions are not obviously applicable.

+If we instead embrace the higher level abstraction of mathematics that general purpose programming languages represent, then we have some chance to formally model these groups in a way that is both precise and possible for researchers to grok.
+We are distinguishing here representing generic objects and simply larger, more complicated systems of equations.
+Certainly, computers are useful with the latter, and we are not suggesting that models using the former would be equation free.
+However, we argue that `agents` of any appreciable complexity would require too many equations to formally capture with that kind of mathematics, but if we leverage the formalism of general purpose programming we can do so with relative (if not absolute) ease.

 Prominent articles in the social sciences have previously argued this position, though perhaps less specifically, by observing that agent-based modeling is the